Jean-François de Galaup, comte de Lapérouse: Objectives

 Lapérouse was appointed in 1785 by Louis XVI and by the Secretary of State of the Navy, the Marquis de Castries, to lead an expedition around the world.
 Many countries were initiating voyages of scientific explorations at that time.

+The expedition's aims were to complete the Pacific discoveries of James Cook (whom Lapérouse greatly admired), and like Cook with botanist Joseph Banks, his over aim was to enrich French science and scientific collections.
+However the French governments main aim was to correct and complete Cook's maps of the area, establish trade contacts, open new maritime routes and discover whether or not the British intention to establish a colony at Botany Bay was a genuine form of settlement, or intended to create a British Admiralty Pacific Fleet and so squeeze the French and Spanish out of extensive areas of the Pacific not yet explored.

+Background and planning

+However the scientific aspects of these voyages were often added to camouflage the political and commercial motivations, especially following the French defeat by the British following the Seven Years' War and France's loss of influence in the American Revolutionary states and Canada.
+Initially Louis Antoine de Bougainville (1764) had been sent out by the French to colonise the Falkland Islands and also in 1766 to explore the Pacific seeking commercial and colonial potential.

 Louis XVI and his court had been stimulated by a proposal from the Dutch-born merchant adventurer William Bolts, who had earlier tried unsuccessfully to interest Louis's brother-in-law, the Holy Roman Emperor Joseph II (brother of Queen Marie Antoinette), in a similar voyage.
 The French court adopted the concept (though not its author, Bolts), leading to the dispatch of the Lapérouse expedition.
 Charles Pierre Claret de Fleurieu, Director of Ports and Arsenals, stated in the draft memorandum on the expedition that he submitted to the Louis XVI: "the utility which may result from a voyage of discovery ... has made me receptive to the views put to me by Mr. Bolts relative to this enterprise".
 But Fleurieu explained to the King: "I am not proposing at all, however, the plan for this voyage as it was conceived by Mr. Bolts".

-The expedition's aims were to complete the Pacific discoveries of James Cook (whom Lapérouse greatly admired), correct and complete maps of the area, establish trade contacts, open new maritime routes and enrich French science and scientific collections.
+Preparation and organization

+Ships and scope of the expedition

 His ships were L'Astrolabe (under Fleuriot de Langle) and La Boussole, both 500 tons.
 They were storeships reclassified as frigates for the occasion.
-Their objectives were geographic, scientific, ethnological, economic (looking for opportunities for whaling or fur trading), and political (the eventual establishment of French bases or colonial cooperation with their Spanish allies in the Philippines).
+Their overt objectives were geographic, scientific, ethnological, economic (looking for opportunities for whaling or fur trading), and political (the eventual establishment of French bases or colonial cooperation with their Spanish allies in the Philippines).
 They were to explore both the north and south Pacific, including the coasts of the Far East and of Australia, and send back reports through existing European outposts in the Pacific.